AP Orlen Gdańsk: Women's football

-AP Orlens Women's football section was formed in 2014 and has enjoyed early success rising up the leagues, finishing runners-up and third in the III liga, and winners of both the II liga and I liga along their way to promotion to the Ekstraliga.
+AP 2010 Orlen's women's football section was formed in 2014 and has enjoyed early success rising up the leagues, finishing runners-up and third in the III liga, and winners of both the II liga and I liga along their way to promotion to the Ekstraliga.
 2020–21 was the club's first season in Poland's top league where the team finished in a respectable ninth place.
 They went one better in their second top flight season, finishing eighth.